Browse CIA Jobs

 - Legal analysis, reasoning and writing, including the ability to quickly integrate and synthesize facts and law to make legally sound decisions in compressed timeframes.

-- For Lateral Attorneys, demonstrated expertise on complex legal matters.
+- Demonstrated expertise on complex legal matters.

 - The ability to work both independently and as a team member in a demanding environment.